Catholics Affirm Sola Scriptura

 And of course, the canon of Scripture, itself, could not

-be derived from Scripture alone, so that gives Church Tradition a
+be derived from Scripture alone, since that didn't exist before Scripture was compiled.
+So that gives the Church's Sacred Tradition a

 massively important role in doctrinal formation.